-In 1976, the legislation called the Resource Conservation and Recovery Act (RCRA) was passed in the United States.
+In 1976, legislation called the Resource Conservation and Recovery Act (RCRA) was passed in the United States.
 It set up the framework for proper waste management.
 RCRA’s goal is to ensure that wastes, particularly those with hazardous constituents, are managed in an environmentally sound manner.
-Below, we give you an overview of hazardous waste determination used by the RCRA to regulate the management of hazardous waste.
+Below, we give you an overview of hazardous waste determination used by the RCRA to regulate hazardous waste management.

 What is Hazardous Waste?

-The U.S. Environmental Protection Agency (EPA), defines hazardous waste as “a waste with properties that make it dangerous or capable of having a harmful effect on human health or the environment.”
-The Agency breaks down hazardous waste into four, characteristic categories – ignitable, corrosive, reactive, and toxic.
-If you determine that a waste meets one or more characteristics of a hazardous substance, it must be disposed of by a qualified hazardous waste management company and cannot be thrown away like regular municipal trash.
+The U.S. Environmental Protection Agency (EPA) defines hazardous waste as “waste with properties that make it dangerous or capable of hurting human health or the environment.”
+The Agency breaks down hazardous waste into four characteristic categories – ignitable, corrosive, reactive, and toxic.
+Suppose you determine that a waste meets one or more characteristics of a hazardous substance.
+In that case, a qualified hazardous waste management company must dispose of it, and cannot be thrown away like regular municipal trash.

 Hazardous Waste Identification

-- Liquids with a flashpoint less that 60o C or 141o F
+- Liquids with a flashpoint less than 60o C or 141o F

 - Solids that burn so vigorously under normal handling conditions that it creates a hazardous environment

 - A liquid or solid that, when burned, readily gives up oxygen molecules and accelerates burning